Vespa: Under new ownership

 In 1959 Piaggio came under the control of the Agnelli family, the owners of car maker Fiat S.p.A.
 Vespa thrived until 1992 when Giovanni Alberto Agnelli became CEO, but Agnelli was already suffering from cancer and died in 1997.
 In 1999 Morgan Grenfell Private Equity acquired Piaggio, but a quickly hoped-for sale was dashed by a failed joint venture in China.

-By 2003, the company found itself close to bankruptcy.
+By 2003 the company found itself close to bankruptcy.
 Continual management changes and great sums spent on many different plans and products had saddled Piaggio with debt and left it vulnerable to competition from cheaper Asian rivals.
 Despite this, the brand was still well-known and products like the Vespa ET4 were gaining positive publicity.
 In October 2003 Roberto Colaninno made an initial investment of €100 million through his holding company Immsi S.p.A. in exchange for just under a third of Piaggio and the mandate to run it.
 Chief executive Rocco Sabelli redesigned the factory to Japanese principles so that every Piaggio scooter could be made on any assembly line.

-In 2004, the company introduced a gas-electric hybrid scooter and a scooter with two wheels at the front and one at the back.
+In 2004 the company introduced a gas-electric hybrid scooter and a scooter with two wheels at the front and one at the back.

-Piaggio acquired scooter and motorcycle maker Aprilia in 2006 and in that same year Piaggio shares were launched onto the Borsa Italiana with the listing symbol PIAGF.
+Piaggio acquired scooter and motorcycle maker Aprilia in 2006 and in that same year Piaggio shares were launched onto the Borsa Italiana with the listing symbol PIAGF..

-Re-entry to North America
+Relaunch in North America

 Piaggio first came back into the market in 2001 with the ET2 (two stroke 50 cc) and ET4 (four stroke 150 cc).
-In 2004, the PX (model year 2005) was re-introduced to North America to meet market demand for the classic Vespa design.
+In 2004, the PX (model year 2005) was reintroduced to North America to meet market demand for the classic Vespa design.
 Growth in the US market and worldwide environmental concerns meant a need for larger and cleaner engines, so Vespa developed the LEADER (Low Emissions ADvanced Engine Range) series of four-stroke engines.
 The larger Granturismo frame, with larger 12 in wheels, was introduced to handle the additional power.
 The bike in 2006 spawned the iconic GTS-250ie version, with an upgraded suspension and the new QUASAR (QUArter-liter Smooth Augmented Range) 250 cc fuel-injected engine, capable of 80+ mph.
-As of the end of 2010 the GTS 250 has been replaced by the GTS 300 which has a 278cc fuel - injected engine.
+As of the end of 2010 the GTS 250 has been replaced by the GTS 300 which has a 278cc fuel – injected engine.
 In 2005, the ET was withdrawn from Europe and North America and replaced by a new small-frame scooter, the LX range.
-These were available in the US in 50 cc and 150 cc versions, while Europeans could choose a 50 cc, 125 cc and 150 cc.
+These were available in the US in 50 cc and 150 cc versions, while Europeans could choose a 50 cc, 125 cc and 150 cc..